Representation Bias in Data: A Survey on Identification and Resolution Techniques: Abstract

 \section{Abstract}

-The grand goal of data-driven decision-making is to help humans make decisions, not only easily and at scale but also wisely, accurately, and just.
-However, data-driven algorithms are only as good as the data they work with, while data sets, especially social data, often miss representing minorities.
+Data-driven algorithms are only as good as the data they work with, while data sets, especially social data, often fail to represent minorities adequately.
 Representation Bias in data can happen due to various reasons ranging from historical discrimination to selection and sampling biases in the data acquisition and preparation methods.
-One cannot expect AI-based societal solutions to have equitable outcomes without addressing the representation bias.
-This paper surveys the existing literature on representation bias in the data.
-It presents a taxonomy to categorize the studied techniques based on multiple design dimensions and provide a side-by-side comparison of their properties.
+Given that ``bias in, bias out'', one cannot expect AI-based solutions to have equitable outcomes for societal applications, without addressing issues such as representation bias.
+While there has been extensive study of fairness in machine learning models, including several review papers, bias in the data has been less studied.
+This paper reviews the literature on identifying and resolving representation bias as a feature of a data set, independent of how consumed later.
+The scope of this survey is bounded to structured (tabular) and unstructured (e.g., image, text, graph) data.
+It presents taxonomies to categorize the studied techniques based on multiple design dimensions and provides a side-by-side comparison of their properties.

 There is still a long way to fully address representation bias issues in data.
 The authors hope that this survey motivates researchers to approach these challenges in the future by observing existing work within their respective domains.

 \ccsdesc[500]{Information systems} \ccsdesc[500]{Information systems~Data management systems}